(Continued from Part 4.)

 John Ruusbroec testifies that the brilliant light he saw was “the Son of God, in whom a person becomes able to see and contemplate eternal life.”
 In my opinion, this universal Light is the Son of God that Jesus was referring to when he used the first person “I.”

-If we read Ruusbroec’s passages carefully, we will recognize in them the parables that Jesus used.
-I will restrict myself to the parable of the treasure buried in a field, but other parables could be used.
+If we read Ruusbroec’s passages carefully, we’ll recognize in them the parables that Jesus used.
+I’ll restrict myself to the parable of the treasure buried in a field, but other parables could be used.
 (20)

 Ruusbroec seeing in the darkness an incomprehensible Light is like the man who comes upon a treasure buried in a field.
 The Light is buried in the field of the human body; specifically, in the spiritual heart.

 Ruusbroec contemplating eternal life is the same as the man selling all that he had.
 Remember that Sri Ramakrishna said a man no longer runs after worldly pleasures after spiritual awakening.
 The significance of the man selling all he has is that he divests himself of all other desires save that of owning the treasure, which he now knows but does not possess.

 Having focused himself upon that Light – that is, selling all that he has — Ruusbroec now reaches the point of seeing the Light of the Father.
 Owning the treasure is the same as seeing the redemptive Light of the Father.
 The day of seeing that Light is “the last day.”
 The man has been raised up.
 Thus, as Ruusbroec helps us to see, Jesus’ parables are mystical teachings on how to gain the Light of the Father through the Light of the Son.

 Jacob Boehme recognized the nature of God and man in that mysterious light.
 When speaking of this Light, neither Boehme nor Ruusbroec is referring to the man Jesus, but to the Light that the Christ is.